-NBC to Air 2022 Winter Olympics Nightly In 4K - The TV Answer Man!
+Updated: NBC to Air 2022 Winter Olympics Nightly In 4K - The TV Answer Man!

 NBC confirmed today that it will offer next month’s Winter Olympics from Beijing, China in 4K HDR (High Dynamic Range).
-The 4K HDR coverage will include the Opening and Closing Ceremony (live) and each night’s NBC primetime show which includes recorded events.
+The 4K HDR coverage will include the Opening and Closing Ceremony (live) and each night’s live NBC primetime show which includes recorded events.

 The network said the sports featured in the primetime show will include figure skating, alpine skiing, snowboarding, and freestyle skiing, among others.
 The 4K broadcast will also include Dolby Atmos which can enhance the audio experience with overhead sounds.